The Best Cocktail Recipes to Enjoy for National Bourbon Day

 Directions:

 Fill a cocktail shaker with ice.
-Once that’s done, add lemon juice, bourbon, and simple syrup to it.
-Apply the lid, and shake until foamy and chilled.
-That should only be about 15-20 seconds.
+Once that’s done, add the bourbon, lemon juice, and simple syrup.
+Apply the lid and shake until foamy and chilled, which should only be about 15-20 seconds.
 Strain into a rocks glass filled with large ice cubes.

 The Old Fashioned